-Information on class syllabi (class outlines and plans), quarters, class days, hours, and rooms can be searched online on the TUFS website.
-Furthermore, a table giving the title, term, day, period, classroom, and class code of classes offered is in the University Class Timetable, which is posted on the university website at the beginning of April.
+Information on class syllabi (class outlines and plans), quarters, class days, hours, mode of delivery (in-person/online/on-demand), classrooms, and timetable code can be searched and viewed from the "Syllabus" on the university's website.

+In addition, information on how to search for classes offered is summarized in the "Class Schedule Search Guidebook" posted on the university website.